NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B)
   - First frame is a bounce, then normal hit
   - If holding B on frame 13 the move will bounce (first frame a techable high, second to end an untechable mid)
-  - If you don't it will hit with normal stun; ends slightly earlier
+  - If you don't it will hit with normal stun
+  - Ends slightly earlier
 - 2BB(B)
   - Bounces closer to Jiraiya
   - Recovers sooner